Lemon Blueberry Sourdough Bread (Artisan Loaf with Honey Butter)

 Why It Works

 Slice this warm and serve it with the whipped honey butter for an unforgettable weekend brunch.
+The complex flavors and textures showcase the perfect marriage of traditional artisanal techniques with innovative flavor combinations.

 Storage